andrewbaxter/somewords/readme.md

 - Create a `footer.md` which will get appended to all pages in a separate footer section
 - Create a `index.css` dir in the top level with an `index.css` - this will be used instead of the built in css

-## Included resources

-- The [Nunito](https://github.com/googlefonts/nunito) font is used in the default style, available via the Open Font License
-- The [Oxygen Mono](http://sansoxygen.com/) font is used in the default style, available via the Open Font License